davide-castro20/FEUP-LBAW-Wiki/ebd.md

 1. Added remember_token to user table and reset_password table for "forgot password" feature
 1. Removed update_stock_remove_from_cart as it is not needed anymore
 1. Updated Transaction 2 and purchase table to support shipping option, and added shipping options table.
+1. Fixed add_to_cart procedure for cases when item was already in cart.

 ***
 GROUP2111, 18/04/2021